Maradox/osmdroid-wiki/How-to-include-OsmDroid-in-a-non-Gradle,-non-Maven-project.md

-If you are not yet using Maven or Gradle you can include osmdroid by downloading from the link on the home page or directly from [Maven Central](https://oss.sonatype.org/content/groups/public/org/osmdroid/) and then include the jar in your libs folder.
+If you are not yet using Maven or Gradle you can include osmdroid by downloading from the link on the home page or directly from [Maven Central](https://oss.sonatype.org/content/groups/public/org/osmdroid/) and then include the AAR (for >=5.0) or JAR (for < 4.3) in your libs folder.
+For versions < 4.3, you also need slf4j-api and slf4j-android.